Follow

-In this article, we gonna discuss how we can use async/await in Python?
+In this article, we will discuss how we can use async/await in Python.

 This happens because the code is executed asynchronously.

-But I do explain the complete meaning of Asynchronous ahead in this article.
+But we’ll learn the meaning of Asynchronous ahead in this article.

 Introduction